SpeysideHEP/spey/docs/new_plugin.rst

 .. attention::

-    A simple example implementation can be found in `example-plugin repository <https://github.com/SpeysideHEP/example-plugin>`_ which implements
+    A simple example implementation can be found in the `example-plugin repository <https://github.com/SpeysideHEP/example-plugin>`_ which implements

     .. math::